Planning a visit to Rome’s Colosseum in 2026?

 Can I visit the Colosseum, Roman Forum, and Palatine Hill in one day?

 Yes, but it is a long Ancient Rome day.
-Most travelers should allow several hours and plan food, water, shade, and breaks.
+Most travelers should allow several hours and plan food, water, shade, bathroom breaks, and a realistic route.
+Do not treat the Roman Forum and Palatine Hill as quick add-ons if you want to understand them.

 Plan all three sites in one day.